zhangming8/yolox-pytorch/deployment/onnx/readme.md

-A set of tools to convert .pth to .onnx model.
+A set of tools to convert a pytorch model  to an  onnx model.